NickBell123/ginning-soul-design/README.md

 ### Media

-- The photos used in this site were obtained from form the designer.
+-The photos used in this site were obtained from form the designer.

-- The video clip is courtesy of scaffoal on YouTube.
+-The video clip is courtesy of scaffoal on YouTube.

 ### Acknowledgements

-- I received inspiration for this project from the designer (who is also my long suffering wife).
+I received inspiration for this project from the designer (who is also my long suffering wife).
 I hope to use a form of this site in the future and take it live for her.